wouterregter/data-science-portfolio/README.md

 		- [**Analyzing Sentiment in Movies Over Time**](https://github.com/wouterregter/data_science_portfolio/blob/master/Mini%20Projects/Analyzing%20Emotions%20in%20Movies%20Over%20Time.ipynb): Analyzing the distributions of sentiment extracted from a sample of movie trailers of different time periods using face and emotion detection algorithms.

 ## R
+- [**Walmart Sales Forecasting & Causal Inference**](https://rpubs.com/wouterregter/815770): Exploring a dataset containing details of a Walmart Store, Forecasting Weekly Walmart Sales using ETS and SARIMA models and analyzing the causal relationship between Unemployment and Weekly Sales using the Granger Causality causal inference method.
 - [**Examining Crowdsourcing Platform Behaviour**](https://rpubs.com/wouterregter/735365): An analysis of how task sequencing (a concept from cognitive psychology) impacts members of crowdsourcing platforms to participate in more complex tasks on the LEGO Ideas crowdsourcing platform using generized linear models (GLM).